ZwAnto/pyNet/README.md

 # LINCOLN DataScience Challenge #2
 ## CIFAR-10 - Image Recongnition
----

 # Content of the directory
----
 - **convNet** folder: it's a python package containing all the functions and class relative to the custom implementation of the CNN.
 - **MNIST** and **CIFAR-10** folders: contains the training datasets.
-- **ConvNet-MNIST.ipynb**: notebook that train a CNN using the custom implementation on the MNIST dataset.
+- **ConvNet-MNIST.ipynb**: jupyter notebook that train a CNN using the custom implementation on the MNIST dataset.
-- **ResNet-CIFAR-10.ipynb**: notebook that train a Residual Network using Keras on the CIFAR-10 dataset.
+- **ResNet-CIFAR-10.ipynb**: jupyter notebook that train a Residual Network using Keras on the CIFAR-10 dataset.

 # Module requirements
----
 For the custom implementation and the residual network
 - numpy
 - sklearn